ryangleason82/ML-CarMPGPredictor/README.md

 ### How Gradient Descent Works

-- Pick a value for 'b' and 'm'
+- Pick a value for 'b' and 'm' (and m2, m3, m4, etc.)
-- Calculate the slope of MSE with respect to 'm' and 'b'
+- Calculate the slope of MSE with respect to 'm' and 'b' using all observations
+  - In batch gradient descent, you only use a portion of the observations
+  - In a Stochastic Gradient Descent use one observation to calculate the slope.
+Just one row at a time.
+This way you come to a convergence much quicker.
 - Are both slopes very small?
 If so, we are done.
 - Multiply both slopes by learning rate
 - Subtract results from "b" and "m"